• Skip to content

 In term babies who get erythema toxicum, the rash usually comes up 1-3 days after birth.
 In premature babies who get it, the rash usually starts several weeks after birth.

 The erythema toxicum rash looks like a combination of flat patches, tiny bumps and pus-filled bumps.
-On children with darker skin, the rash might look brown, purple or grey.
-On children with lighter skin, the rash might look red.
+On babies with dark skin, the rash might look brown, purple or grey.
+On babies with light skin, the rash might look red.

-Erythema toxicum can come up on any part of your baby’s body, but it usually starts on the face.
+Erythema toxicum can come up anywhere on the body, but it usually starts on the face.
 It sometimes spreads to the arms, legs and torso.
 It doesn’t usually come up on palms of the hands and soles of the feet.

 The rash tends to come and go over a few days.
 It doesn’t leave scars.